New Perspectives on Bias and Discrimination in Language Technology

 The goal of this workshop is to bring together researchers from different fields to discuss the state of the art on bias measurement and mitigation in language technology and to explore new avenues of approach.
 For more information, read our Call for Abstracts.

-The Call for Abstracts is currently open (deadline: September 15th, 2024)!
+The Call for Abstracts is currently closed!

 Organizers